sidharth-ds/Attrition-Churn-prediction-project/README.md

 ### Dataset:
 * It contains 20 features (gender, senior citizens,tenure,...)
-* Target variable is binary classification (churn/not)
+* Target variable is binary categorical variable (churn/not)

 ### Data Preprocessing:
 * EDA on the dataset